 “But if it did work, it would be a good thing, wouldn’t it?”

 Who will care for this urban forest?
 The people who live there must.
-For one thing, they must have a voice in what is planted where, on where they want sun for vegetables and flowers, where shade for a cool seat is desired.
+For one thing, they must have a voice in what is planted where, or where they want sun for vegetables and flowers, where shade for a cool seat is desired.
 For another, they must have a stake in the results.
 This is not a pipe dream.
 In New York City, Trees New York has quietly been training citizen pruners for the past half century.
 After a fine short course, the graduates are given a certificate that allows them to prune any city tree from the ground.
 If the people in a neighborhood can take on the care for their local trees, the woodlands will benefit, and so will those who do the care.
 Once again, as in the Neolithic and the Middle Ages, trees and people will live together, helping one another.

 In a city like New York, pollarded and coppiced trees find a new place.
 In front of the Metropolitan Museum of Art, my company was asked to train four small groves of pollards, each a block of ten London plane trees.
 As they form solid groves, they show how right they are for the space.
 The designers brilliantly used one of the uncompacted soil systems under each bosque, so the trees have plenty of dirt.
 Because they are planted in blocks, the planes help one another to grow, both above and below ground.
-People respond, hundreds each day sitting at the tables beneath them in the gentle shade.
+People respond: hundreds sit each day at the tables beneath them in the gentle shade.
 The trees don’t tower; they enfold.
 In winter, the branch patterns of the trees, each distinct according to just how the tree was cut, enliven the pavement with their shadows.

 It is not only pleasant.
 Because the trees stay small, they never develop large branches that may fall and do harm.
 Because they are annually pruned, the roots beneath retrench, remaining smaller and fibrous, so it will be many years (if ever) before they begin to lift the pavement.
-The annual pruning makes a dense cover that not only shades museum visitors, but also provides protection to birds.
+The annual pruning makes a dense cover that not only shades museum visitors but also provides protection to birds.
 The shade is no less definite than it would be were the trees much larger.
 Pollards might be widely planted in cities to take advantage of these qualities: under wires, on streets, in medians.

 Coppiced trees and shrubs also make fine plants for a new urban forest.
 When cut to the ground, they come back with large and numerous leaves, often growing eight to fifteen feet tall in one year.
 The new leaves are larger and denser than they otherwise would be.
 Coppiced paulownias, for example, are deep green and bigger than platters.
 Variegated catalpas are heart shaped, shot through with lilac or yellow highlights.
 Smoke bushes grow as a shock of ruffled deep purple.
 People take pleasure in the sight of them.
 Birds delight in the close-set, thick leaves that provide cover.